BELLAMY ENGLISH COCKER SPANIELS

 What type of home are you looking to place a Bellamy puppy in, specifically?

 We are looking for COMMITTED families!
 While we do prefer our puppies to go to local homes, commitment is our main priority when selecting specific families for our puppies.
 We understand our long wait list can be daunting, however, we encourage you to stay in close contact with us throughout the process since we feel it shows us you are committed to being the best owner possible for one of our puppies.
+We feel it is appropriate to hear from our prospective puppy homes every one-two months.
 Those types of homes often take priority on our waiting list!
 In addition, we are also looking for families that share our same values in raising an ECS as their family member, know the importance of grooming and crate training, have a fenced yard, and have the time and desire to raise the best puppy possible.

 How much is a Bellamy puppy?